Chris Neal: Port Vale

 Neal made a strong start to the 2013–14 season before injuring his wrist at the end of November.
-After returning to fitness he displaced deputy goalkeeper Sam Johnson and retained his first team spot until he damaged his ankle ligaments in a challenge with Tranmere Rovers defender Ian Goodison on 22 March; the resulting injury kept him out of action for the rest of the season.
-Despite his injuries he was again voted as both the Port Vale's players' player of the season and away fan's player of the season, and signed a new two-year contract in the summer.
+After returning to fitness he displaced deputy goalkeeper Sam Johnson and retained his first-team spot until he damaged his ankle ligaments in a challenge with Tranmere Rovers defender Ian Goodison on 22 March; the resulting injury kept him out of action for the rest of the season.
+Despite his injuries he was again voted as both the Port Vale's players' Player of the Season and away fan's Player of the Season, and signed a new two-year contract in the summer.

 Neal started the 2014–15 season on the bench, as Johnson was selected for the season opener.
 After returning to the starting line-up in September he won praise for his performances.
 He again earned praise in December for a series of consistent performances and impressive saves in close games.
 He remain the first choice goalkeeper until he was suspending after being sent off in a 3–1 defeat at Leyton Orient.
-He returned to the first team following his suspension, and was one of the most consistent performers of the season.
+He returned to the first-team following his suspension.
+He was one of the most consistent performers of the season.

-He missed the start of the 2015–16 season after picking up an ankle injury in pre-season, and only returned to match fitness at the end of October.
+He missed the start of the 2015–16 season after picking up an ankle injury in pre-season and only returned to match fitness at the end of October.
 He joined league rivals Doncaster Rovers on a 28-day loan on 1 February as manager Darren Ferguson looked to provide competition for Thorsten Stuckmann and Marko Maroši.
-Neal stated that he joined "Donny" in order to play first team football.
-He played two games at Keepmoat Stadium before his loan spell was ended by Port Vale on 20 February as injury to Jak Alnwick restored Neal to the Vale first team.
-He retained his first team place at Vale until on 18 March, when he joined Bury on loan until the end of the season.
+Neal stated that he joined "Donny" to play first-team football.
+He played two games at Keepmoat Stadium before Port Vale ended his loan spell on 20 February as injury to Jak Alnwick restored Neal to the Vale first-team.
+He retained his first-team place at Vale until on 18 March, when he joined Bury on loan until the end of the season.
 After making a good start to his time at Gigg Lane, he told the Bury Times that he hoped to join the club permanently on a free transfer.
-He was released by Port Vale upon the expiry of his contract at the end of the season.
-In December 2019, local newspaper The Sentinel ran a poll of fans to debate Port Vale's best goalkeeper of the 2010s; Neal finished in second-place with 30% of the vote, behind Scott Brown (44%) and ahead of Jak Alnwick (26%).
+Port Vale released him upon the expiry of his contract at the end of the season.
+In December 2019, local newspaper The Sentinel ran a poll of fans to debate Port Vale's best goalkeeper of the 2010s; Neal finished in second place with 30% of the vote, behind Scott Brown (44%) and ahead of Jak Alnwick (26%).